 Tipping: Tips and bargaining are not expected in Japan; in fact, tipping is usually considered almost rude and shouldn't be attempted.

 Safety Information: The vast majority of visits to Japan are trouble-free.
 It is generally a very safe country with low levels of common crime and is stable, highly developed, and modern.
 Travellers should, however, still be vigilant about personal safety and belongings.
 Typhoons are common, particularly from August to October, and travellers should take note of storm warnings along the coastal regions if travelling during this period.
 Japan is in a major earthquake zone, and earthquakes of varying sizes occur very frequently.
+Note: 28/11/19 Typhoon Hagibis hit Japan in October 2019 and left widespread damage.
+Among other things, more than 85 000 homes were damaged, and clean-up efforts are expected to continue for months, and even years in some areas.
+Tourists should read up on damage and closures in regions they intend visiting.

 Local Customs: The Japanese are formal and reserved and visitors are expected to behave politely.
 Their system of etiquette is one of the most complex in the world, with a strict code of conduct for almost every situation.
 It is important to avoid causing 'loss of face' by insulting or criticising someone in front of others.
 Bowing is the customary greeting.